Maria Christina, Duchess of Teschen: Twofold expulsion

 During the summer of 1789, rebellions arose in the Austrian Netherlands inspired by the French Revolution, aimed by a secret society called Pro aris et focis which sought for the formation of a patriotic army.
 Maria Christina and her husband defied Joseph II's order to return to Vienna and left Laeken for Brussels.
 On 24 October 1789 started the Brabant Revolution: from Breda the anti-imperial "Patriot Army" invaded Brabant and in the next few weeks they gained this province and Flanders under their control.
 On 18 November, the joint governors, though reluctant, had to flee; after a journey through Luxembourg, Trier and Koblenz they arrived to Bonn at the side of Maria Christina's youngest brother Archduke Maximilian Francis, Archbishop-Elector of Cologne, staying a long time in the Poppelsdorf Palace.
-In the meantime, Hendrik van der Noot was able to enter triumphally in Brussels on 18 December 1789.
+In the meantime, Hendrik Van der Noot was able to enter triumphally in Brussels on 18 December 1789.

 Maria Christina was bitterly angry about her expulsion, but she was still trying to take steps to continue the rule of her brother in the Austrian Netherlands.
 In particular, she wrote on 12 December 1789 to the Archbishop of Mechelen, that the Emperor would now apply a different behavior towards the rebellious provinces if they submitted.
 Despite many promises from the prelate, nothing happened.
 In addition, Maria Christina deplored the publication of her letters to Trauttmansdorff to the public opinion.

-In January 1790, the Austrian Netherlands became in the independent Republic of the United States of Belgium with van der Noot as his First Minister.
+In January 1790, the Austrian Netherlands became in the independent United Belgian States with Van der Noot as his First Minister.
 The seriously ill Emperor Joseph II died on 20 February and was succeeded by his younger brother Leopold II, with whom Maria Christina had a better understanding.
 They exchanged many letters where she advised the new Emperor to either initiate negotiations about the regaining of his rule over the Austrian Netherlands or began a military action.
-The enlightened new Emperor could contain the excitement in different parts of the Austrian dominion through concessions and sent for the negotiation of a ceasefire in the war against the Turks troops, while in the meantime took advantage of the constant conflicts between the Statists and Vonckists, who put the already new Republic in the border of the civil war.
-The Austrians conquered Brussels without a fight at the beginning of December 1790.
+The enlightened new Emperor could contain the unrest in different parts of the Austrian dominion through concessions and started negotiation of a ceasefire in the war against the Turks, while in the meantime took advantage of the constant conflicts between the Statists and Vonckists, who put the already new Republic on the edge of civil war.
+The Austrians reconquered Brussels without a fight at the beginning of December 1790.
 Maria Christina and Albert (who after their stay in Bonn moved firstly to Frankfurt, then to Vienna and finally in Dresden), returned to Brussels on 15 June 1791 as joint governors.
 The population received them kindly, but also suspiciously.